 Sacred Monkey Forest Sanctuary

 The Sacred Monkey Forest is in the Ubud City Center.
 When visiting, purchase a bunch of bananas (they sell them for about 20,000 Indonesian Rupiah at the entrance) to feed the monkeys.
 Be fair warned, these monkeys are sneaky!
-Be wary of your belongings and don’t wear any loose jewelry, sun glasses or anything the monkeys can tug at.
+Be wary of your belongings and don’t wear any loose jewelry, sunglasses or anything the monkeys can tug at.

 Campuan Ridge Walk

-The Campuan Ridge Walk is near the Ubud City Center and offers a nice view of the surrounding streams, landscape and foliage.
+The Campuan Ridge Walk is near the Ubud City Center and offers a nice view of the surrounding streams, landscape, and foliage.
 If you end up booking an appointment at the Karsa Spa, you can reach it by walking along the Campuan Ridge.

 Travel Tips for Solo Travel in Ubud

 There is no public transportation in Ubud.
-Fo getting around, you’ll either rely on taxis, walking or motorbikes.
+For getting around, you’ll either rely on taxis, walking or motorbikes.
 I chose to walk around the Ubud City Center and hire a driver for day trips.
 You can also hop on the back of a motorbike taxi for a quick ride across the city.